 Can parvo be prevented?

 Yes!
 Because parvovirus infection can have such devastating consequences and it’s still quite common, veterinarians consider vaccination to protect against parvovirus to be an essential part of preventive health care.
-Many vaccines are now available to veterinarians, and often a single vaccine can be given to protect against several common viruses, including parvovirus.
+Many vaccines are now available to veterinarians, and often a single dose can be given to protect against several common viruses, including parvovirus.
 You’ll want to discuss your dog’s vaccination needs with your veterinarian, who will develop a preventive health care plan based on your dog’s life stage, lifestyle, risk of exposure and underlying health conditions.